tcleg/Six_Axis_Complementary_Filter/README.md

 Because this is a generic complementary filter, it should be able to work with any 6 DOF gyroscope and accelerometer module.
 I make no guarantees, but it should.
 Since this library does not rely on any of TI's libraries, I have given it the MIT license.
+Also, this library relies fairly heavily on floating point arithmetic and trigonometric functions, so if used on a microcontroller without an FPU (floating point unit), this library may be quite slow.

 Structures
 ==========================